-3.9.2.2 Whooping Crane
+3.9.2.3 Whooping Crane

 The whooping crane is North America's tallest wading bird.
 Only four wild populations of whooping crane exist.
 The only self-sustaining and largest wild population is the Aransas-Wood Buffalo population (AWBP).
-The AWBP breeds in Wood Buffalo National Park in northern Canada and migrates annually to wintering grounds in the Aransas National Wildlife Refuge (NWR) and adjacent areas of the central Texas Coast in Aransas, Calhoun, and Refugio Counties (USFWS, 1995, 2009a; Lewis, 1995; Canadian

-Wildlife Service and USFWS, 2007).
+The AWBP breeds in Wood Buffalo National Park in northern Canada and migrates annually to wintering grounds in the Aransas National Wildlife Refuge (NWR) and adjacent areas of the central Texas Coast in Aransas, Calhoun, and Refugio Counties (USFWS, 1995, 2009a; Lewis, 1995; Canadian Wildlife Service and USFWS, 2007).
 Individuals have wintered a considerable distance from these three counties, including as far away as the Panhandle and south to Willacy County (Lockwood and Freeman, 2014).
 The three smaller wild populations include the nonmigratory Florida and Louisiana populations and one population that migrates between Wisconsin and Florida.
 These are not self-sustaining populations, and each is designated as an "experimental population, non-essential."

 During migration, whooping cranes travel during daylight hours and stop over at wetlands, fallow cropland, and pastures to roost and feed.
 Whooping cranes have an unpredictable pattern of stopover use and may not use the same stopover sites annually.
 They spend a short period of time at any one location ranging from overnight to several days in inclement weather.
 Federal and State efforts to record information on whooping cranes sighted in migration began in 1975 and have continued to the present day through the Cooperative Whooping Crane Tracking Project (CWCTP) in the U.S. and Canada (USFWS, 2009a; Tacha et al., 2010).
-The database incorporates records for the period of 1942 through 2009.
+The database incorporates records for the period of 1943 through 2009.
 As of the fall of 2009, 140 confirmed sightings of migrating whooping cranes occurred in Texas, from the fall of 1965 to the fall of 2009 (USFWS, 2009b).
+None of these recorded occurrences are within Eastland County; however, one record exists from Callahan County, approximately 20 miles west of the Study Area (USFWS, 2009b).
 As shown on Figure 3-4, the Study Area lies within the zone that encompasses 95 percent of known sightings.
-Recent telemetry data between 2013 and 2016 (Pearse et al., 2018) have identified locations of 47 different whooping cranes within Texas.
-None of these recorded occurrences are within Eastland County; however, one record exists from Callahan County, approximately 20 miles west of the Study Area (Tacha et al., 2010).
-TPWD (2021d) does not show any documented records of occurrence within the Study Area, and it is extremely unlikely that this species would occur in the Study Area.
+TPWD (2020d) does not show any documented records of occurrence within the Study Area, and it is extremely unlikely that this species would occur in the Study Area.